AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Contagion

 As the game is played and the crap flies around, there is a good chance one or more Survivors will become Infected with the Cannibal Contagion.
 When the nasty monsters bite you, chances are, you will get the sickness, and it’s only a matter of time before friends become not just enemies, but ravenous man-eating cannibals.
-This should be a core feature of every game of ***Cannibal Contagion***, as many of the rules revolve around it.
-This system of entirely personalized and customizable contagious infection is one of the big things that makes ***Cannibal Contagion*** different from a lot of other zombie-themed games.
+This should be a core feature of every game of Cannibal Contagion, as many of the rules revolve around it.
+This system of entirely personalized and customizable contagious infection is one of the big things that makes Cannibal Contagion different from a lot of other zombie-themed games.

 ### What is the Contagion?